overlord-supreme/checkers/docs/requirements/6-ui.md

 <br><br><br><br>

 ## 6.0 Note
-For this section, `html` and `css` will be used to illustrate a Checkers board and the various hints and effects anticipated on that board.
+For this section, `svg` graphics will be used to illustrate a Checkers board and the various hints and effects anticipated on that board.

-HUD elements are drawn using bitmap graphics.
+HUD and menu elements are drawn using bitmap graphics.